jonduan/proposal/_posts/2016-12-18-Geothermal.md

 Energy per kilo of working fluid: 3.8 (KJ/Kg/K) x 55.2 (K) = 209.76 (KJ/kg) = 0.210 MJ/kg
 Power in working fluid: 0.210 (MJ/kg) x 84.4 (kg/s) = 17.724 (MJ/s) = 17.7 MW

+Assume the full width of the reservoir will be used.
+What will the power density of the heat reservoir then be?